azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 - Scroll down to `First login flow override`, and set it to `map-users-flow` (this maps users GitHub emails to their account emails)

 - Once an OIDC provider has been setup, users can go to user login page at `http://identity.apps.<your-azimuth-ip>.sslip.io/` and select it as a login option.

+#### Tenancy creation

+- Azimuth requires `tenancies` to be setup to create groups of users who can access external Kubernetes clusters assigned to each tenancy.
+- Your tenancies can be managed using continuous deployment through `FluxCD`, which will read Kustomizations in a repository and apply their manifests to the cluster.
+- Follow this [setup script](https://github.com/azimuth-cloud/azimuth-tenant-config/blob/feat/crossplane-support/docs/standalone-quickstart.md) to setup a tenancy for your Azimuth.

 ### Notes